perktime/FoundryWorkflowTest/README.md

-# Azure AI Foundry Workflow Container App
+# Microsoft Foundry Workflow Container App

-A containerized web service that exposes Azure AI Foundry workflows as HTTP APIs with a web interface for testing and interaction.
+A containerized web service that exposes Microsoft Foundry workflows as HTTP APIs with a web interface for testing and interaction.

 ## Getting Started